 The inheritance pattern is unknown, but having a family member with selective IgA deficiency increases the risk by about 50 times.

 Some patients have mutations in the TACI (transmembrane activator and calcium-modulator and cyclophilin ligand interactor) gene.
-Selective IgA deficiency also commonly occurs in patients with certain HLA haplotypes; rare alleles or deletions of genes in the major histocompatibility complex The human leukocyte antigen (HLA) system (the major histocompatibility complex [MHC] in humans) is an important part of the immune system and is controlled by genes located on chromosome 6.... read more (MHC) class III region are common.
+Selective IgA deficiency also commonly occurs in patients with certain HLA haplotypes; rare alleles or deletions of genes in the major histocompatibility complex Human Leukocyte Antigen (HLA) System (MHC) class III region are common.

 Drugs such as phenytoin, sulfasalazine, gold, and penicillamine may lead to IgA deficiency in some patients.